-Long gone are the days when knitting was something you saw old people doing in cars, trains and buses - everyone does it now!
-Knitting today is a pastime, hobby or a way to make beautiful, unique things that has exploded across the generations.
+Long gone are the days when knitting or crochet was something you only saw old people doing in cars, trains and buses – everyone does it everywhere now!
+Knitting and crochet today as pastime, hobby or a way to make beautiful, unique things have exploded across the generations.

 At Blacker Yarns we have always made ourselves available to help customers: we don’t like telephone options, call centres or computerised answers and always prefer a personal approach when we answer queries.